 Some materials used for thin diaphragms are made out of natural rubber and TPEs (Thermoplastic elastomers).
-Although these materials provide the elasticity required for the application, the average operating range of natural rubbers is around 150 degrees Celsius.
-The low operating range limits the applications that the natural rubber membrane can be applied to.
-Additionally, both natural rubbers and TPEs become brittle with time.
+Although these materials provide the elasticity required for the application, the average operating temperature range of natural rubbers is only around 150 degrees Celsius (~300 degrees F).
+This lower operating temperature range limits the applications where natural rubber membranes can be used.
+Additionally, both natural rubbers and TPEs become brittle over time.
 The aging of the material will cause improper function and premature failure such as unresponsiveness and even cracking.
-Another characteristic with natural rubber and TPE is mold flow, as both do not flow well to form thin walls.
-With inadequate material flow the membrane may either be inconsistent, create pinholes, or not fully form which would cause a critical error to operation.